lqsunshine/MIP/README.md

 python inference.py --backdoor --dataset cub200 --trigger StegaStamp --group CBL --seed 0 --gpu 0 --bs 512

-The test results wii be saved in Training_Results\cub200\CBL_s0
+Note:The test results wii be saved in Training_Results\cub200\CBL_s0

-Note: We provided main experiments results of our paper in Training_Results
+This code: We provided main experiments results of our paper in Training_Results